-The troops of Hut One, 19 Platoon, look pretty happy.
-Recruit Training was almost over.
+The magnificent troops of Hut One, 19 Platoon,.
 Corporal Green, centre, second row, was obviously sad we were leaving.

 The previous December, three of us recruits had completed our fitting and machining apprenticeships at Geelong's International Harvester factory.
 Out of the three, only one was alloc-ated to the Royal Australian Electrical and Mechanical Engineers.
-Luckily, it was me.
-As for the other two, Tim M. and the late John Penning (far right, back row in the photo), were assigned to Infantry training.
+Me.
+As for the other two, Tim and the late John Penning (far right, back row in the photo), were allocated to Infantry.
 Relieved, I was sent to Bandiana to undertake a six-week course in the maintenance and repair of artillery guns, Howitzers and the like.

 My enthusiasm for army life grew, and by September I successfully applied for Officer Training.
 Both of us were accepted, with plans to begin training at Portsea in January.
 However, the very next day, I received my posting to Vietnam.
 The Colonel who headed up the Selection Board suggested that I complete my deployment in Vietnam (a 'safe' posting in my case) and then go to OCU in the July intake.
 I agreed and was promptly sent off on exercise followed by jungle training—mandatory for everyone with a Vietnam posting.